Skip to main content

 Payments are lower for married women or widows with a valid ‘certificate of election’ or for those who defer National Insurance because they have more than one job.

-If you’re self-employed and earn profits of £6,725 or more a year, you must pay Class 2 National Insurance contributions (NICs) of £3.15 a week.
+If you’re self-employed and earn profits of £6,725 or more a year, you can choose to pay Class 2 National Insurance contributions (NICs) of £3.45 a week.

 Use our calculator to find out about National Insurance Contributions for the current tax year